The Battle of Chile: Awards and nominations

-Chile, Obstinate Memory (1996)
+Chile, Obstinate Memory (1997)

-In Chile, Obstinate Memory, Guzmán explores the idea of identity and memory as it relates to the Chilean public.
+In Chile, Obstinate Memory, Guzmán explores the idea of identity and memory as they relate to the Chilean public.
 As opposed to The Battle of Chile, Chile, Obstinate Memory focuses more on the personal reflections of the filmmaker on returning to his home country.
-Whereas the original documentary is in the form of cinema verité, Chile, Obstinate Memory is a personal essay film Guzmán interviews people involved in the making of The Battle of Chile, speaks with Allende’s former guards, reflects on his own time being held by the military government, and overall focuses on the individual experiences under such a regime.
-The film explores the identity of the Chilean people in regards to the political changes of the nation during and after the Pinochet regime.
+Whereas the original documentary employs cinéma vérité, Chile, Obstinate Memory is a personal essay film.
+Guzmán interviews people involved in the making of The Battle of Chile, speaks with Allende's former guards, reflects on his own time being held by the military government, and overall focuses on the individual experiences under such a regime.
+The film explores the identity of the Chilean people in relation to the political changes of the nation during and after the Pinochet regime.

 Guzmán struggled with the decision to make a personal essay film.
-In an interview with Jorge Ruffinelli, the filmmaker states that he had planned to go back to Chile and producer Yves Jeanneau suggested that Guzmán make his trip the subject of a new film.
-According to Guzmán, “This frightened me too much, however, to appear as the central focus of a film.
+In an interview with Jorge Ruffinelli, the filmmaker stated that he had planned to return to Chile and that producer Yves Jeanneau suggested that Guzmán make his trip the subject of a new film.
+According to Guzmán: "This frightened me too much, however, to appear as the central focus of a film.
 So I made the suggestion it would be better to take advantage of my trip looking for the original characters of The Battle of Chile.
 That jelled and so the project began.
-I wrote the first synopsis, with a real lack of confidence because the "personal tone" wasn't convincing me.”
+I wrote the first synopsis, with a real lack of confidence because the 'personal tone' wasn't convincing me."

-Eventually the filmmaker found the way to tell this compelling story.
-Previous to the beginning of the shoot, the director was screening his documentary at a film school in Santiago.
-As the screening ended, Guzmán saw no reaction to his film, “no one turned on the light, and no one applauded.
-I thought that I had picked the wrong film and said to myself, ´these kids must be children of parents who detest the Allende period´, and started moving to the back of the room to turn on the light, as I tried to think of some formula to continue the class.
-How great was my surprise when I discovered the faces of these young people, all crying, without exception.
+Eventually the filmmaker found the way to tell this story.
+Before production began, while giving a seminar on documentary film at a film school in Santiago, Guzmán screened The Battle of Chile one evening.
+When it ended, no one turned on the lights and no one applauded.
+Assuming he had misjudged his audience — that these students were perhaps children of parents who resented the Allende period — he began walking to the back of the room to turn on the lights, already trying to think of some way to continue the class.
+He recalled: "How great was my surprise when I discovered the faces of these young people, all crying, without exception.
 No one could articulate a single word.
-In that moment, I understood that the main device of the film had to be the showings of The Battle.”
+In that moment, I understood that the main device of the film had to be the showings of The Battle."

-Guzmán wanted to film the reaction of young students to the screening of The Battle of Chile, just as he had experience before the production of Obstinate Memory.
+Guzmán wanted to film the reaction of young students to screenings of The Battle of Chile, just as he had experienced before the production of Obstinate Memory.
 He requested permission from 40 schools to do this but only 4 agreed.
-According to Guzmán, the rest of the schools refused because they were concerned about traumatizing the students and some suggested that it was better to forget the past.
+According to Guzmán, the rest refused because they were concerned about traumatizing the students, and some suggested it was better to forget the past.